ServiceNow/azimuth/docs/docs/development/dev-practices.md

 You can also only run specific tests, using `poetry run pytest {path_to_test.py}`.

-!!! tip "Clean cache for routers test"
+!!! tip "Clean cache for routers tests"
     For tests in `tests/test_routers`, we run the startup task **once** and save the result in `/tmp/azimuth_test_cache`.
 When modifying Modules,
     you need to clean it manually or by running `make clean`.